Where are all the prostate cancers?

 We were all there to discuss the missing prostate cancer diagnoses and how this problem might be countered.

-It’s up to all of us to have a conversation with the men we know to see:-
+It’s up to all of us to have a conversation with the men we know to find out:-

 • Are they taking care of themselves?